 Natural Food Sources of Vitamin B6

 Many different foods offer natural Vitamin B6; wholegrain wheat and other cereals, seeds and nuts, fruits such as bananas or papayas, fish, and lean meats are all healthy natural sources of vitamin B6.

-Many beans and legumes are especially rich in Vitamin B6—lentils, kidney beans, soybeans, and chickpeas all make great natural sources of the nutrient.
+Many beans and legumes are especially rich in Vitamin B6—lentils, kidney beans, soybeans, and chickpeas all make excellent natural sources of the nutrient.
 There are also several pregnancy smoothie recipes rich in Vitamin B6.

-Even a single serving of any of these foods with your meals greatly reduces your likeliness of experiencing a deficiency of B6.
+Even a single serving of any of these foods with your meals significantly reduces your likeliness of experiencing a deficiency of B6.
 Various fortified foods, such as bread or breakfast cereal, can also provide significant amounts of B6.

 Top 10 Foods Highest in Vitamin B6

 - Sunflower seeds (smaller amounts in sesame, pumpkin, flax and squash seeds)